 Where can I go for help with tax credits?

-Getting benefits and making sense of what you’re entitled to is often a frustrating process.
-But there are lots of places you can go for help:
+Getting benefits and making sense of what you’re entitled to is often a frustrating process – but it’s a good step to take if you think you may be entitled to it and you’re struggling to make ends meet.
+If you’re feeling worried or confused whilst applying, there are lots of places you can go to for help:

 - Citizen’s Advice know all about the benefits system and can help you understand your rights.
 You can visit your local bureau to get face-to-face advice and support.
 You must remember to bring along details of your benefits and general financial situation.